RackIQ: Predict the Hunt

 Most hunters describe this as deer "going nocturnal."

 That explanation is partially true.
-But it's also incomplete.
+But it's also incomplete, and the incomplete half is the part that costs you the season.

 RackIQ turns the weather, the rut, and your own property's history into a daily, scored read of when and where deer will move, and it gets sharper every hunt you log.